1923–24 North Carolina Tar Heels men's basketball team: SoCon Tournament

-For their play in the Southern Conference tournament, the Atlanta sportswriters dubbed the North Carolina team the "white phantoms", a nickname which stuck for years.

 On February 29, 1924, UNC beat Kentucky, 41–20, in the first-ever game of the Kentucky–North Carolina rivalry.
 Kentucky's star player James McFarland had been a high school All-American.
 Cobb and Carmichael combined for 31 points, "and easily poured in enough shots from long distance to win the game".

 On March 1, UNC won 37–20 over a Vanderbilt team coached by Josh Cody and led by Pep Bell.
 Cobb scored 17.

 In the semifinals, UNC defeated the defending SoCon champion Mississippi A&M team led by K. P. Gatchell.
 A&M's H. G. Perkins, a good shooter from long-distance, played in the first half despite injuries to his ankle and hand, and could not finish the game.
 Carmichael and Cobb combined for 25 points.

 And in the final, UNC beat Alabama 26–18, coached by Hank Crisp and led by Slim Carter.
 The game was considered close.
 "For the first time" since the start of the tournament "the Tarheel was laboring."
 Alabama was marred by foul trouble.
 They had two players foul out, and then Carter fouled out, leaving Alabama with only four players.
 "Captain Carmichael, of North Carolina, waived the rule and insisted on Carter's remaining in the game."
 Cobb scored 15.

 Aftermath

 The local news reported that hundreds of students at North Carolina "waited in the streets in front of telegraph offices and cafes" for news about the game and after the victory students "went wild" and set a bonfire on the athletic field.
 Some 500 students marched to Cobb's house in Durham and woke up the household with fight songs.
+Head cheeleader Vic Huggins reportedly led a group of around 500 to Durham to welcome the team home after beating Alabama who arrived at around 4 AM local time.

 On March 4, The Tar Heel reported that Coach Shepard would be leaving in March for China to work as a representative for the Liggett and Myers Tobacco Company.
 His departure caused "a great deal of regret" for the student body.
 Monk McDonald was hired as head coach, and Jack Cobb was elected captain.

 Carmichael and Cobb were retroactively named as All-Americans by the Helms Foundation at the Forward position for 1924.
 The Helms Athletic Foundation retroactively named All-America teams for years 1905–35, and are considered the "official" teams of those years by the NCAA.
 Carmichael, Cobb, and Monk McDonald made the contemporary All-Southern Conference tournament team by sportswriter Morgan Blake.

 In 1943, after spending six months researching material, the Helms Athletic Foundation named the team retroactive national champions.
 In 2009, the Premo-Porretta Power Poll added rankings for the 1895–96 through 1947–48 seasons, which also deemed the Tar Heels national champions for the 1923–24 season.